Introduction to Impala Database

-1. [if not exists]: As the parameter itself suggests, database will be created only if it is not already created.
-If we don’t include the parameter while creating a database and database is already present in impala then it will throw an error saying database already exists.
+1. [if not exists]: As the parameter itself suggests, the database will be created only if it is not already created.
+If we don’t include the parameter while creating a database and the database is already present in impala then it will throw an error saying the database already exists.
 So we should take care of accordingly.

-2. [comment “any comment related to database”]: Using this parameter comment can be written while creating a database like author information, any specific database property, or any specific reason which is related to application and database.
+2. [comment “any comment related to database”]: Using this parameter comment can be written while creating a database like an author information, any specific database property, or any specific reason which is related to application and database.

 Selecting Impala Database from Multiple Databases

 As we know there can be multiple databases present in impala.
 So if we want to make some changes in any table first we need to select a database to do so we need to run below command:

 Before Selecting Database Impala Points to the Default Database:

 We can see that impala points to impala_demo Database: